helmholtz-analytics/heat/doc/source/tutorial_parallel_computation.rst

     [1/3] DNDarray([2, 3], dtype=ht.int32, device=cpu:0, split=0)
     [2/3] DNDarray([4], dtype=ht.int32, device=cpu:0, split=0)

-The result of an operation on a HeAT tensor will in most cases preserve the split of the respective operands.
+The result of an operation on a Heat tensor will in most cases preserve the split of the respective operands.
 However, in some cases the split axis might change.
-For example, a transpose of a HeAT ``DNDarray`` will equally transpose the split axis.
+For example, a transpose of a Heat ``DNDarray`` will equally transpose the split axis.
 Furthermore, a reduction operations, e.g. `sum()` that is performed across the split axis, might remove data partitions entirely.

 .. code:: python